 Ultimately, by engaging students with ambassadors who share an authentic image of university life, you get more applications, and the students you choose perform better.

 Building trust with word-of-mouth and peer-to-peer marketing

 A program of ambassadors isn’t just about converting prospects individually.
 Managed correctly, student ambassadors become more than the sum of their parts – they help create a community around your institution.

 Countless marketing studies show how important a sense of community is to prospective buyers – and how a successful community grows itself.
 On one hand, over 92% of consumers trust word-of-mouth or peer-to-peer recommendations over any other type of marketing.
 A recent report from, McKinsey found that 84% of consumers will admit they do not trust advertisements anymore.

-Those stats are true of every purchasing decision, from a Mars bar to a car, so imagine how much more valuable trust is when choosing the institution your students will call home for their years of higher education.
+Those stats are true of every purchasing decision, from a Mars Bar to a car, so imagine how much more valuable trust and confidence is when choosing the institution your fellow students will call home for their years of higher education.

 Engaging with parents and caregivers too

 We also know that for most students their parents or caregivers will be an important influence on their choice of institution.
 That’s another reason peer-to-peer marketing is so valuable.
 While digital and social media content reaches Gen Z students effectively, the sense of trust created by peer recommendations sways purchasing power across generations.